City of Austin

 Research:

-With most design projects, I shamelessly resort to Pinterest before beginning the design phase.
+With most design projects, I build mood boards before beginning the design phase.
+This ensures the creative direction is aligned with my client’s goals and brand vision.
 I developed a board filled with designs and illustrations that I felt embodied the spirit of their team and Cloudera's brand story.
-From this board, Cloudera chose 2 different concepts to explore with rough renderings.
-While the two chosen directions were vastly different, they both embodied the fun, local, human spirit of Austin.
+From this board, Cloudera chose 2 different directions to expand into digital sketches.
+First round sketches and mood boards are crucial to the establishing the direction of a project and staying on budget.

 The Design Process:

-I finished the second concept out to cover the right-hand wall.
-Eeyore's birthday is a local festival which had just occurred.
-While they loved the concept, they realized that foreigners to Austin might not get the referrnce.
+With the approval of the left wall direction, I rendered an concept out to cover the right wall which included Eeyore's birthday, a local festival.
+While Cloudera loved the concept, they realized that Austin tourists might not get the reference.
 We revised the first design to reference Willie Nelson instead.

 EeyoresBirthday.png